GRIFFINCollaboration/griffin-dashboard/README.md

 node server.js
 ```

 And voila!
 Visit `host:3000/whatever.html` to see any of the pages living in `/static`.
+A more complete and sophisticated node server is in the works for production on GRIFFIN - stay tuned!

 ##For Developers